alanqrwang/keymorph/README.md

 For evaluation, we use [SynthSeg](https://github.com/BBillot/SynthSeg) to automatically segment different brain regions.
 Follow their repository for detailed intruction on how to use the model.

-## Contact
+## Issues
-Feel free to open an issue in github for any problems or questions.
+This repository is being actively maintained.
+Feel free to open an issue for any problems or questions.

+## Legacy code
+For a legacy version of the code, see our [legacy branch](https://github.com/alanqrwang/keymorph/tree/legacy).

 ## References
 If this code is useful to you, please consider citing our papers.